kendalled/ult-yuzu/content/en/downloads.md

 description: 'Downloads page'
 position: 2
 category: 'Getting Started'
-subtitle: Please download all sensitive files using a VPN, & do not redistribute them.
+subtitle: Please download all sensitive files using a VPN if needed, & do not redistribute them.
 ---

 ## Direct Links